rtfisher/statistical_mechanics_jupyter/README.md

 Overview
 --------
-This guide will help you run the Statistical Mechanics Jupyter notebook from this repository using Docker.
+If you have a Python environment including Jupyter already installed on your computer, you may simply load the notebook directly on your machine.
+The remainder of this guide will help you run the Statistical Mechanics Jupyter notebook from this repository using a Docker container, without the need to install any additional software.
 Even if you’ve never used Docker before, these steps will guide you through the process.

 Steps to Get Started
 --------------------